apiaryio/dredd/README.md

 - `before`, `after`, `beforeAll`, `afterAll` events to be called before/after (all) transactions performed by Dredd
 - _synchronous_ or _asynchronous_ validation (opens possibilities to retrieve data during test run)
 - programatically `fail` or `skip` a transaction
-- e.g. append _query-parameter(s)_ before a transaction is tested or do any other change to it
+- advanced usage can be e.g. to append _query-parameter(s)_ before a transaction is tested (you can do any other change to it)

 ## Command Line Options